bohdaq/rust-web-server/src/json/FAQ.md

 Closest variant of a tuple in json is array, so you can apply same workaround as discussed in `Problem 4`.

 But generally it's more of an antipattern and is not recommended.

+## Problem #6
+I looked at source code, and it looks like some undergraduate student work, nested loops, a bunch of ifs, are you kidding?

+### Solution
+Such design is comparably easy to maintain and add iterative enhancements.
+So it's concise decision, liking you this or not.
+Also, there's a high probability such implementation has performance superiority over more traditional approach (not tested, just a hypothesis).